 Although case series continued to be published in subsequent years, no significant progress in clarifying the disease's pathogenesis was achieved for quite some time.
-After World War II, studies in immunology and hematology began to elucidate the enzymatic interactions between the complement cascade and intrinsic coagulation components and non-histamine-induced serum permeability factors.
-Within a decade, a series of advances such as the discovery of serum permeability factor, pathways for Hageman factor activation, and the functions of complement serine protease and its inhibitor were reported in quick succession.
-In 1961, Irwin H. Lepow and his group (15) discovered the enzyme that inhibits the first component of the complement system (C1) and called it C1-esterase inhibitor (the name used for C1-INH at that time), marking a new milestone.
-Following all of these studies, Landerman et al. (16) focused on the similarities and differences between allergic and nonallergic types and the hereditary and non-hereditary types of angioedema.
+After World War II, studies in immunology and hematology began to elucidate the enzymatic interactions between the complement cascade and intrinsic coagulation components and nonhistamine-induced serum permeability factors.
+Within a decade, a series of advances, such as the discovery of serum permeability factor, pathways for Hageman factor activation, and the functions of the complement serine protease and its inhibitor, were reported in quick succession.
+In 1961, Irwin H. Lepow and his group15 discovered the enzyme that inhibits the first component of the complement system (C1) and called it C1-esterase inhibitor (the name used for C1 inhibitor [C1-INH] at that time), marking a new milestone.
+Following all of these studies.
+Landerman et al.16 focused on the similarities and differences between allergic and nonallergic types and the hereditary and nonhereditary types of angioedema.
 This revealed clinical clues that would assist clinicians.
 Nathaniel Landerman, Virginia Donaldson, and Oscar Ratnoff demonstrated a permeability factor and a factor that inhibits kallikrein in these patients.
 This finding was important because it was the first to point out kallikrein's role, a potent vascular permeability factor from the contact system, in hereditary angioedema (HAE).

-Within a short time, Donaldson and Evans demonstrated that the early complement enzyme C1-esterase is an essential mediator of vascular permeability in HAE based on the biochemical absence of C1-esterase inhibitor in patients with HAE (17, 18).
-The researchers showed that a patient, previously known to have kallikrein inhibitor deficiency, also lacked C1-inhibitor, and speculated based on this finding that C1-inhibitor and kallikrein inhibitor were closely associated.
-A few years later, Donaldson et al. showed that the permeability-enhancing factor in the plasma of patients with HAE also had kinin-like effects (16, 17).
-Although this kinin was similar to kallidin and bradykinin, its proteolysis by trypsin was a distinguishing feature.
+Within a short time, Donaldson and Evans demonstrated that the early complement enzyme C1 esterase is an essential mediator of vascular permeability in HAE on the basis of the biochemical absence of C1-esterase inhibitor in patients with HAE.^{17,18} The researchers showed that a patient, previously known to have kallikrein inhibitor deficiency, also lacked C1 inhibitor and speculated on the basis of this finding that C1 inhibitor and kallikrein inhibitor were closely associated.
+A few years later, Donaldson et al.16 showed that the permeability-enhancing factor in the plasma of patients with HAE also had kinin-like effects.17 Although this kinin was similar to kallidin and bradykinin, its proteolysis by trypsin was a distinguishing feature.